Cookies on BBB.org

 How the scam works

-You receive an email that looks like it’s from the U.S. Department of State.
+In another version of this scam, you receive an email that looks like it’s from the U.S. Department of State.
 It looks official, and even includes the U.S. seal.
 The message declares that you’ve won the “green card lottery,” a U.S. government program, officially known as the Diversity Visa Program, which grants 50,000 visas a year to individuals from selected countries.
 According to the email, you now qualify for a United States visa.
 To get it, all you need to do is download a form, complete it, and reply with a photo and copy of your passport.
 Sounds easy right?

 Think again!
 The email is a phishing scam and can open you up to identity theft.
 Sharing detailed personal information, such as your name, birth date, address, marital status, and phone number, as well as passport photos gives scammers all the information they need to impersonate you.
+Someone reported this experience to BBB Scam Tracker, "This organization pretended to be legal advisors and pretended to submit immigration forms for my aunt.
+She received an "approval" email from them which included false USCIS forms.
+They also asked her to pay $500 to continue the process however, they did get ahold of personal information for her and children."

 Unfortunately, visa lottery scams aren’t limited to fake emails.
 Watch out for phony websites claiming to be affiliated with U.S. Citizenship and Immigration Services or Department of State.
 These sites are not official and often make false claims.
 For example, many offer to “assist” immigrants in applying for the Diversity Visa Program.
 They promise that if you hire them, your chances of receiving a visa improve.
 This claim is completely untrue.
 Often, the only way these services “improve” your chances is by including false information in your application.
 This practice will immediately disqualify you from the program.